Best monitors for Xbox Series S in 2023

 The biggest downside for this panel type is the slower response time, with the CRG5 possessing a 4ms delay.
 This could lead to ghosting, especially at lower framerates, so you might want to stick to less competitive titles if you're picking up this monitor.

-- If you're looking for a new keyboard, then make sure to have a read of our best Corsair keyboards in 2022 guide.
+- If you're looking for a new keyboard, then make sure to have a read of our best Corsair keyboards guide.

-- See what other great display deals are in store with our best gaming monitor under $200 in 2022 guide.
+- See what other great display deals are in store with our best gaming monitor under $200 guide.

 BenQ MOBIUZ EX2710S

-Perhaps the most stylish monitor on this list, the BenQ MOBIUZ EX2710S offers an alternative to the previously mentioned ZOWIE XL2311K.
+Perhaps the most stylish monitor on this list, the BenQ MOBIUZ EX2710S offers an alternative to the very popular but slightly outdated ZOWIE XL2311K.
 First of all, the EX2710S is the largest monitor on this list, coming in at 27", so it is best suited if you're slightly further away from your screen.

 However, this monitor has a wide selection of excellent features on display, including a whopping 165Hz refresh rate, IPS panel, 1ms response time, FreeSync Premium, built-in speakers, and HDR capability.
 It also has colour-focussed technology like BenQ's Black eQualizer and Color Vibrance modes, and while it might not have DyAc, it does have motion blur reduction technology to help create a smoother image.